*** PLEASE NOTE, APPLICATIONS OPEN ON 5TH JANUARY 2023***

 - Degree certificates (and an official translation, if needed): scanned copy in colour of the original document

 - Two references on headed paper and signed by the referee.
 One must be academic, the other can be academic or professional.
-References may be uploaded as part of the application form or you may enter your referees contact details on the application form.
-Admissions will then email your referee and notify you when they receive the reference.
-We can also accept confidential references direct to firstname.lastname@example.org, from the referee’s university or business email account.
+We can also accept confidential references direct to email@example.com, from the referee’s university or business email account.

 - Research proposal.